 (1) Pickup and delivery of the vehicle from and to the consumer.

 (2) Transportation of the vehicle for the purpose of service, maintenance, and follow-up adjustments during the warranty period.

 (3) Projected completion time.
-RSC reserves the right to provide a mandatory completion time and to impose a daily monetary penalty for exceeding this completion time.
+OOD reserves the right to provide a mandatory completion time and to impose a daily monetary penalty for exceeding this completion time.

 (I) Manufacturer requirements.
 Retail dealers shall install only products which conform to the following, except for those items transferred in accordance with rule 3304-6-14 of the Administrative Code:

 (1) Only products for which the manufacturer carries liability insurance coverage that provides a minimum of one million dollars for each claim, with a minimum aggregate for a one-year policy period of two million dollars.
 Obtaining proof of such coverage shall be the responsibility of the retail dealer and shall be provided to OOD upon request.
 Any bid containing products which do not meet this provision shall be rejected.